 As you read through, remember that you can make these exactly to my specs (visit Part 2 for the PDF with full plans) but all of these are so simply built, you can easily modify my designs to work with wood scraps or materials you may already have.

-Instructions for the planter
+Instructions for the dollhouse steel planter box

 - Wood (see Part 2 for exact specs)